foundryvtt/world-anvil/README.md

 This module provides an integration with [World Anvil](https://worldanvil.com) for Foundry Virtual Tabletop, allowing you to import article content from World Anvil into the Foundry VTT journal system and easily keep that content synchronized over time as you update and create articles on the World Anvil platform.

+Watch the following video to learn more about this module and how to use it: https://www.youtube.com/watch?v=o9DMELe7G_o

 -----

 ## Installation